BillyBuilding/M365_scripts/README.md

 ## HOW TO USE

-You can launch the scripts from Powershell ISE or any IDE with a powershell terminal.
+Depending on the type, you can launch the scripts from Intune, Powershell ISE or any IDE with a powershell terminal.
-Once launch you will need to log in with your admin credentials.
+If it's a Remediation scripts, you can upload it in your tenant.

-Resulsts are often displayed as json.
+If there are resulsts, they are displayed as json.

 ### Wi-Fi Connectivity & Profile Reset